 As a photographer, Norm’s work has appeared in HK Magazine, WHERE, Global Investor and American Express’ Centurion magazine.
 Celebrities he has photographed include Zhang Yimou, Jennifer Lopez, Ricky Martin, Destiny’s Child and Korean pop-star Rain.
 Norm is recognized for his fine art photographs of beautiful and sensuous Asian males.

-His work has been featured in ‘2Blue’ and ‘Dreamboys 2′, both special edition of Blue magazine, known for its excellence in fine art male photography.
-He published three photography books in the Asian male series, namely The Asian Male – 1.AM, 2.AM and 3.AM, as well as Beaux Magazine, V1.
+He published three photography books in the Asian male series, namely The Asian Male – 1.AM, 2.AM and 3.AM, as well as an pilot soft-cover publication Beaux Magazine, V1.
+All are available on Amazon.